HiMaCon: Discovering Hierarchical Manipulation Concepts from Unlabeled Multi-Modal Data: Experiments

 As shown in Tab.~\ref{tab:real-exp-result}, policies enhanced with our manipulation concepts consistently outperform baselines across all scenarios, with advantages in challenging conditions.
-We suggest that the following two mechanisms behind learned manipulation concepts improve generalization: \begin{itemize}[left=0em, itemsep=0pt, parsep=0pt] \item \textbf{Relational focus}: Concept-enhanced policies emphasize transferable relational patterns (e.g., ``object inside container''), enabled by our approach's emphasis on cross-modal correlations. \item \textbf{Hierarchical awareness}: Concept-enhanced policies demonstrate more effective recovery behaviors after failed attempts, suggesting awareness of incomplete sub-goals, while baseline policies more often fail to complete task stages (e.g., hovering near containers without placing cups). \end{itemize} These mechanisms may enable manipulation concepts to promote policy generalization by encoding fundamental spatial and functional relationships that remain consistent across environmental variations.
-Details are provided in Sec.~\ref{subsec:real-robot-exp-details}.
+We suggest that the following two mechanisms behind learned manipulation concepts improve generalization:

+\textbf{1.
+Relational focus}: Concept-enhanced policies prioritize transferable relational patterns (e.g., ``object inside container'') over surface features.
+Our cross-modal correlation learning (Sec.~\ref{subsec:multi-modal}) enables this capability by identifying patterns that remain invariant across modalities.
+This relational emphasis explains the stronger performance on scenarios that alter visual appearance while preserving task structure.
+For instance, while \textbf{Novel Placement} tests spatial variation alone, the other protocols introduce substantial visual perturbations (different colors, objects, or occlusions) that shift the appearance distribution.
+The consistent performance gains across these visually diverse scenarios (Tab.~\ref{tab:real-exp-result}) suggest that the learned concepts successfully capture the underlying relational invariant —placing cups into containers —rather than memorizing superficial visual patterns.